-Naveen’s decision of joining the PGCIM programme at SPJIMR, rather than the illustrious IIMs, raised eyebrows; but, he focused on what was best for him and followed his instincts.
+Naveen’s decision to join the PGCIM programme at SPJIMR, rather than the illustrious IIMs, raised eyebrows; but, he focused on what was best for him and followed his instincts.
 He compares the decision to choosing this difficult path to being on a trek because that’s where you go to find adventures.
 Today his decision has paid off, as he says, “I saw the course as a journey that no other institute would offer me.
 There is apprehension about finding jobs in Europe but the fact remains that it gives you a platform to explore possibilities outside India.”

 But above all, it’s the life changing experience of studying in a foreign country and interacting with students from all over the world that made the programme worth it for Naveen.
 He admits that the experience had its ups and downs and twists and turns, but it was definitely worth the ride.
 “It was a transition in the real sense of the word; right from the look and feel of the place to the people and language,” he says.
 “SPJIMR helped us quite a bit with preparatory French classes etc. I have constantly learned and grown since.”